 £100 (plus membership fees)

-After successful completion of the Mother Supporter module to a satisfactory standard, you can apply to train as a Breastfeeding Counsellor.
+After successfully completing the Mother Supporter module to a satisfactory standard, you can apply to train as a Breastfeeding Counsellor.

 The ABM Breastfeeding Counsellor training is based around eight modules, which are all completed by home study and are posted for assessment.
 There is then a six month, supported, probationary counselling period.
 Our counsellors tell us how rewarding it is to be able to listen to the concerns of breastfeeding mums and be able to offer help and reassurance.

-The modules contain short answer questions, including scenarios covering counselling and listening skills and practical work.
+The modules contain short answer questions, as well as scenarios covering counselling and listening skills and practical work.
 The course is demanding and therefore not suitable for anyone already engaged in further learning e.g. Open University or midwifery courses.
 Attendance at regional workshops and study days are strongly recommended.

 All Breastfeeding Counsellor trainees have a regional supervisor, who will support them throughout training and beyond.
 Trainees with email can access further support throughout their training through our discussion group for trainees and counsellors.